Ghorepani Poon Hill Trek

 • Kathmandu - Pokhara - Kathmandu transfer in AC Deluxe Tourist Standard Bus

-• An experienced, English-speaking, and government-licensed trek leader and assistant trek leader if necessary
+• An experienced, English-speaking, and government-licensed trekking guide/leader

 • Staff costs include salary, insurance, equipment, food, and accommodation.